 What about the ads?

 So, there has to be a catch, right?
-As previously mentioned, Sony Crackle is ad-supported in the US and Australia.
-While there’s nothing wrong with this business model – we’ve seen it conquer the app market — some users will be inevitably annoyed by the frequency of the ads.
+As previously mentioned, Crackle is ad-supported in the US.
+While there’s nothing wrong with this business model – we’ve seen it conquer the app market – some users will be inevitably annoyed by the frequency of the ads.

 Ad breaks are as common as those on TV, but the commercials themselves are often shorter.

-Of course, Sony Crackle’s business model also means that you cannot download movies or shows for later offline viewing.
-While that might be disappointing to some, it’s understandable considering the service relies on ads for its revenue and currently has no premium, ad-free version in the US and Australia.
+Of course, Crackle’s business model also means that you cannot download movies or shows for later offline viewing.
+While that might be disappointing to some, it’s understandable considering the service relies on ads for its revenue and currently has no premium, ad-free version in the US.

-But at the end of the day the commercials are worth sitting through – Sony Crackle is a convenient streaming service, which might not replace Netflix and Hulu for you, but it can definitely fill some gaps and provide you with hours of entertainment.
+At the end of the day the commercials are worth sitting through – Crackle is a convenient streaming service, which might not replace Netflix and Hulu for you, but it can definitely fill some gaps and provide you with hours of entertainment.